 In addition to managing processes in line with sustainability goals, tracking progress after receiving that LEED certification plaque is imperative.
 “The plaque symbolizes the beginning of a building performance journey, one where data is at the center of attention,” says Kal Wellman in an article at USGBC.
 “Having the ability to measure, track and benchmark a building’s energy and water data can help pinpoint operational inefficiencies within major building systems and can help the management team set actual reduction targets.”

 Not Having Appropriate LEED Signage

-Building owners stand to benefit from promoting the organization’s commitment to sustainable building and operations practices, and one of the most effective ways to communicate that commitment is through LEED signage.
+Building owners stand to benefit from promoting the organization’s commitment to sustainable building and operations practices.
+One of the most effective ways to communicate that commitment is through LEED signage.

 There are several LEED recognition display options, from standard logo plaques to custom architectural signage and interactive signs, and you’ll want a display that’s suitable for the project.
-Ideally, a LEED display communicates the building’s certification, educate the public about what LEED certification means, highlights the design attributes necessary to achieve certification, and recognizes key players involved in the project, including architects, designers, builders, and other stakeholders.
+Ideally, a LEED display will accomplish several goals.
+First, it communicates the building’s certification level.
+Second, it educates the public about what LEED certification means.
+Third, it highlights the design attributes necessary to achieve certification.
+Finally, it recognizes key players involved in the project, including architects, designers, builders, and other stakeholders.

 Making Restoration Mistakes Following a Disaster

 Some LEED certifications involve periodic audits, and that means that disasters can endanger LEED certification, even for projects that rightfully earned LEED certification on initial completion.
 Projects that suffer damage in a disaster must be restored using ratings-appropriate approaches, or the certification may be at risk.